ncai25/dl-language-model/README.md

  - 3: perp=82.6156,	loss=4.4003 	| Val  82.8567 > Testing:
  - perp=82.158,	loss=4.4012

-With 4 epochs, test perplexity is 82.8567 (<100) and can run under 10 min
+With 4 epochs, test perplexity is 82.8567 (<100) and can run under 10 mins.

 ## Tasks